 Quéribus Castle proudly sits on a rocky ridge 729 meters high, overlooking the rough plains of the Roussillon region.
 Strategically built, it was the perfect location to keep an eye on one of the rare passageways to the Corbières mountains, called the Grau de Maury.
 Chabert de Barbaira, a Faydit Occitan knight, was one of the last noblemen to fight for the Cathar cause.
 He had command over Quéribus Castle from 1242, when the château became the last remaining refuge for Faydit lords and Cathars.
 Forced to surrender to his friend-turned-enemy Oliver de Termes, Chabert negotiated to trade Quéribus for his freedom.
 After going backwards and forwards between Spanish and French hands for centuries, the castle has remained French since 1475.

 Exploration of Quéribus

 We started our visit by climbing to the roof terrace of the keep, where we had an even better panoramic view of the amazing landscape.
 We explored our way through the ruins and found our way to the ‘Salle du Pilier’, or ‘Pillar Room’, with its extraordinary vaulted ceiling.
-Next to this room, we spotted a rock in the shape of a wild boar.
-Can you spot it in the picture below?
 Just when I thought we had seen it all, Oldest took me to an unlightened passage.
 Delicately, he told me to follow him into the darkness: “Come on Mum, you wanted to go on an adventure.
 Well, here you have it!”.
 The unlit staircase led us to the ‘Caponière’, a fortified structure built to defend the oriental flank.
 I would never have found it if it wasn’t for Oldest… All in all, it took us about an hour and a half to visit Quéribus, and it was quite an adventure exploring it!